-- H4 Provide a comprehensive clinical assessment by a LCSW for any patient referred from H3. - H5 Develop a patient-centered care plan, based on the psychosocial assessment, for each identified psychosocial problem. - H6 Provide counseling services by a LCSW for the identified psychosocial problem(s) and/or refer for outside services.
+- H4 Provide a comprehensive clinical assessment by a LCSW for any patient referred from H3. - H5 Develop a patient-centered care plan, based on the psychosocial assessment, for each identified psychosocial problem. - H6 Provide counseling services by a LCSW for the identified psychosocial problems and/or refer for outside services.
 All referrals for outside services should be documented and include the name of the referral and contact information. - H7 Document appropriate follow-up for each identified psychosocial problem, inclusive of both those addressed by the LCSW and those referred for outside services. - H8 Coordinate the plan of care with the patient's CMHRP Care Manager, as applicable.
-If the patient is not engaged with a CMHRP Care Manager, refer patient for services if Medicaid eligible.
+If the patient is not engaged with a CMHRP Care Manager, refer patient for services if Medicaid eligible or if the LHD receives grant funding from Division of Public Health (DPH) to provide CMHRP services that are eligible and uninsured.